The Coin Problem

 Solving the Coin Problem

 The original account of the Coin Problem is on pages 26-29 of the paper, Andrea di Sessa, "Phenomenology and the Evolution of Intuition". in Deidre Gentner and Albert L. Stevens, (Editors), Mental Models Lawrence Erlbaum Assoc., Hillsdale N.J., pp 15-33 (1983).
-In this paper the term p_prim is used.
+In this paper the term p_prim is used, rather than heuristic.